biocatiit/musclex/musclex/tests/fitting_ab/REPORT.md

      (`TEST`).
    * **No regression** on reliability: 0 / 50 aborts at every
      perturbation level vs. baseline's 0 / 50.

+   **Implementation note — `(center_sigma1, center_sigma2)` labeling.**
+   The model adds two same-center Gaussians on the meridian, with `(sigma1, amp1)` semantically labelled as the *background* and `(sigma2, amp2)` as the *peak*.
+The model is mathematically symmetric under swapping them; the production downstream (`PT_CSVManager`, GUI panels) relies on the convention "background sigma is broader" (`sigma1 ≥ sigma2`).
+With the LM solver this falls out from the init values; with TRF, on the strong-background case (`TEST`) the optimizer lands at the labelled-swapped optimum.
+   Canonicalising the ordering after the fit is a 5-line post-process that makes the labelling solver-independent.
+This is committed as part of the TRF switch.

 2. **Drop the Poisson-weighting experiment** for the bg-subtracted code path.
 Keep the adapters in the A/B framework as a regression